keshavj13/hackathon/README.md

 - Test edge cases like simultaneous bookings or full capacity scenarios.
 - Keep tests isolated and focused on individual components or functions.

+#
+## Judging Criteria
+1. **Technological Implementation**: Does the project demonstrate quality software development?.
+2. **Quality of coverage in automation**: Are you able to identify the scenarios that should be automated and are you automating them well..